PracticalProgramming-Team5/SmartFileManager/README.md

 | 최정필 | your role |

 ## Requirements
-Smart Filemanager is 100% python-based program.
+Smart Filemanager is python-based program.
 The main modules are as follows:
-- PyQt
+- PyQt5
 - watchdog
 - openai